Mrs Frugal is a freelance writer who is a veteran in having and attending garage sales. She also knows how to find a

 If you're planning or thinking about having a garage sale, you must be of the mind to sell your items.
 Selling your items means you are going to price them at least seventy-five to ninety percent off the price you paid.

-If you have expensive items that you won't sell for that cheap, you can set them aside and list them on Craigslist, Ebay, local newspaper etc.
+If you have expensive items that you won't sell for that cheap, you can set them aside and list them on Craigslist, eBay, your local newspaper, etc.

 You cannot make money, or sell everything at your garage sale, with overpriced items.
 People are looking for deals and no matter how nice your items are, if you're not offering deals, you will have very little sales.

 Price your items to move and go even lower when you are coming upon your closing time.
 I normally like to price all clothing at twenty-five cents an hour before my garage sale ends.